Wind-WindKids/winding/samples/sophieandwind/winter.md

 Sophie snorted.
 “That's definitely not a real place.”

 Wind laughed.
-“It is as real as Jardin du Luxembourg,” you'll see.
+“It is as real as Eden or Luxembourg,” you'll see.

 The Waymo eased forward, merging into the stream of cars, then slid toward the airport exit.